Company Reg. No. 23002/059/060

 • Answers to frequently asked questions from trekkers

-Whether you’re a first-time hiker in Nepal or an experienced mountaineer, this resource ensures a smooth and hassle-free trek.
+Whether you’re a first-time hiker in Nepal or an experienced mountaineer, this resource guarantees a seamless and trouble-free trek.

-👉 Quick Tip: The Manaslu region is a restricted trekking area.
-Independent trekking is not allowed – you must hire a licensed guide and obtain permits through a registered trekking agency.
+Note: The Manaslu region is a restricted trekking area.
+Independent trekking is not allowed; you must hire a licensed guide and obtain permits through a registered trekking agency.

 Why Do You Need Manaslu Trekking Permits?